ND Planet VS Tin Hifi T1S

 Details E-

-Extremely poor resolution.
-Fine details are completely lost, leaving only a vague impression of the music's structure.
+Extremely poor resolution causes fine details to vanish, leaving only a vague impression of the music's structure.
+Everything sounds blurred and undefined.

 Imaging E-